adafii/ties323/server/README.md

 ## Operating system installation

-### Installed OpenBSD 7.4 to mail-ofu (30 minutes)
+### Installing OpenBSD 7.4 to mail-ofu (30 minutes)

 - I started by installing OpenBSD to mail-ofu.
-My VPS provider offers an option to boot KVM console into wide selection of installation images, which made this part easy.
+My VPS provider offers an option to boot KVM console into wide selection of installation images, which made this part easy
-- OpenBSD installer is pretty straightforward and I have used it before so the installation was quick.
+- OpenBSD installer is pretty straightforward and I have used it before so the installation went quick
 - Only issue I run into was that first I used GPT partitioning and realized after failed reboot that the hypervisor only supported MBR, so I had to reinstall with correct MBR partitioning.
 - Finally, I made some minimal post install configurations:
-    - Updated the system and packages (syspatch & pkg_add -Uu)
+    - System and packages were updated (syspatch & pkg_add -Uu)
-    - Installed my favourite text editor
-    - Configured doas (similar to sudo) so that normal user can run commands as root
+    - Doas (similar to sudo) was configured so that normal user can run commands as root
-    - Configured public key SSH login for normal user, and disabled root and password login
+    - Public key SSH login was enabled for normal user, and root and password login were disabled
-    - Moved SSH to non-standard port 2288 to hopefully decrease random login attempts
+    - SSH was moved to non-standard port 2288 to somewhat decrease random login attempts

 ### Installed AlmaLinux 9.3 to ns-ofu (50 minutes)

 - I wanted to try this RHEL clone.
 Unfortunately, I couldn't install this manually through KVM console because both GUI and CLI installers didn't work with the console
-- There is option to use installer through VNC, but VNC client refused to connect to the installer
+- There is an option to use installer over VNC, but VNC client refused to connect to the installer
-- VPS provider had an option to use pre-installed disk image, which I installed to ns-ofu
+- Luckily, my VPS provider has an option to use pre-installed AlmaLinux disk image, which I ended up using after the failed installation
 - Post installation steps:
-    - Updated the system (dnf update)
+    - System was updated (dnf update)
-    - Created normal user and made sure it can run sudo commands as root
+    - Normal user account was created and it was granted to run sudo commands as root
-    - Configured public key SSH login for normal user, and disabled root and password login
+    - Public key SSH login was enabled for normal user, and root and password login were disabled
-    - Moved SSH to port 2288
+    - SSH to port was moved to 2288.
+SELinux was notified that SSH is in non-standard port

 ## Network

 ### Network configuration (30 minutes)

-- It seems that both servers got correct network configuration from dhcp.
+- It seems that both servers got correct IPv4 network configuration from DHCP
 - Conceptually, the network configuration looks like this:
 ![network](images/network.png)
-- VPS provider offered an option to connect servers to a private network, 10.0.0.0/24.
-This was quick to set up and might come useful later.
+- VPS provider also offers an option to connect servers to a common private network, 10.0.0.0/24.
+This might come useful later
-- I noticed that the servers are isolated in the private network and can only communicate through the router 10.0.0.1.
+- I noticed that the servers are isolated in the private network and can only communicate through router 10.0.0.1

 ### Setting firewall for ns-ofu (40 minutes)

-- I decided to use nftables to configure firewall.
+- I decided to use nftables tools to configure firewall
 - Getting the firewall rules right took some studying, because I haven't used nftables much.
-Luckily, there was a simple example configuration and [RHEL manuals](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_firewalls_and_packet_filters/getting-started-with-nftables_firewall-packet-filters).
+I used example configuration and [RHEL manuals](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_firewalls_and_packet_filters/getting-started-with-nftables_firewall-packet-filters) as my documentation
 - I edited the ruleset to allow:
     - Incoming TCP connections to SSH port 2288
     - Returning traffic
     - ICMP
-- Outgoing traffic seems to be allowed by default.
+- Outgoing traffic seems to be allowed by default
 - After enabling and starting nftables service:
 ```
 $ sudo nft list ruleset